Ismail Amat

 Ismail Amat (ئىسمائىل ئەھمەد; 司马义·艾买提 (Sīmǎyì Àimǎití); September 1935 – 16 October 2018) was a Chinese politician of Uyghur ethnicity who served as Chairman of Xinjiang, State Councillor, Vice Chairman of the Standing Committee of the National People's Congress and Vice Chairman of the Chinese People's Political Consultative Conference (CPPCC).

-He was among the highest-ranking Uyghur politicians sitting for decades in the Central Government of People's Republic of China between 1979–2008.
+He was among the highest-ranking Uyghur politicians sitting for decades in the Central Government of People's Republic of China between 1979 and 2008.

 Early life and career in Xinjiang

 Ismail was born 1935 in Qira County, Hotan Prefecture, Xinjiang Province, Republic of China.
 His parents were poor Uyghur peasants.
 From 1952 to 1954, he took part in the land reform movement in his hometown and joined the Chinese Communist Party (CCP) in 1953.
 He rose quickly in the government of Qira and became the county magistrate in 1954 at the age of 19.

 In 1960, he was selected to study in Beijing at the Central Party School of the CCP for two years.
 After returning to Xinjiang, he became deputy publicity head of Hotan Prefecture in 1963.

 During the Cultural Revolution, Ismail was elevated to the regional government of Xinjiang in 1969 and elected to the 10th Central Committee of the CCP in 1972.
 From 1971 to 1979 he served as Xinjiang's party secretary (then subordinate to the first secretary) and director of its Organization Department.

 In 1979, he became Chairman (Governor) of Xinjiang Uyghur Autonomous Region at the age of 44.
 During his six-year tenure, he oversaw Xinjiang's transition to a market economy in Deng Xiaoping's reform and opening era.